jsyang/agi/README.md

 - Click on the red outline to start the game
 - KB controls
     - `ENTER` to skip most title sequences
+- Menus now work (virtual program controller keys are supported, (ex: 21 for "About" menu item)

 ## Background